-- 5.182 The Core Strategy sets out the overall level of housing and broad locations for development and provides the context for the consideration of sites for new housing development.
+- 5.169 The Core Strategy sets out the overall level of housing and broad locations for development and provides the context for the consideration of sites for new housing development.
 The housing options within the policy area of Welborne will be considered in Local Plan 3: The Welborne Plan.
-This document therefore only provides for the housing requirements for the remaining part of the Borough (excluding Welborne). - 5.183 The housing supply that is needed to ensure that the Borough meets its overall housing requirements is set out in Table 4.
-The total from the various sources shows a supply surplus of 136 dwellings in meeting the housing requirement for Fareham Borough (excluding Welborne).
-The information set out below is correct as at 31 March 2013.
-The information will be updated through the Strategic Housing land Availability Assessment (SHLAA) and the Monitoring Report.
+This document therefore only provides for the housing requirements for the remaining part of the Borough (excluding Welborne). - 5.170 The housing supply that is needed to ensure that the Borough meets its overall housing requirement is set out in Table 4.
+The total from the various sources shows a supply surplus of 929 dwellings in meeting the housing requirement, as set out in the Core Strategy, for Fareham Borough (excluding Welborne).
+The information set out below is correct as at 31 March 2014.
+The information will be updated through the Strategic Housing Land Availability Assessment (SHLAA) and the Monitoring Report.

-5.184 The Policies Map identifies the sites being allocated to help meet the Borough's housing requirements as set out in the Core Strategy and the update to the South Hampshire Strategy published in October 2012.
-These allocations have been identified as a result of extensive public consultation, stakeholder engagement, detailed research (including the SHLAA75) and using extant residential planning permissions where a material start on the site has not been made (see Appendix C).
+5.171 The Policies Map identifies the sites being allocated to help meet the Borough's housing requirements as set out in the Core Strategy and the update to the South Hampshire Strategy published in October 2012.
+These allocations have been identified as a result of extensive public consultation, stakeholder engagement, detailed research (including the SHLAA76) and using extant residential planning permissions where a material start on the site has not been made (see Appendix C).